Siddharth Vipin

-Siddharth Vipin is an Indian composer, who mainly produces film scores and soundtracks in the Tamil film industry.
-He recently married Shriya Mohandas.
+Siddharth Vipin is an Indian composer, who produces film scores and soundtracks in the Tamil and Malayalam film industries.

 Early life

 Siddharth was born in Salem,Tamil Nadu.
 Finished his schooling in Muscat, Oman, he chose to attend Loyola College, Chennai for a B.Com. degree and also is a professional Sound Engineer from SAE Institute.
 He lost his father, Vipin Chandra in 2005.
 He is the nephew of Radha Vinod Raju.